DEA License Enrollment: Cost, Process & Renewal

 Key Takeaways

-- DEA License Requirement: Healthcare providers need a DEA license to prescribe, administer, or dispense controlled substances.
+Healthcare providers must have an active DEA license to prescribe, administer, or dispense controlled substances.

 What is a DEA License, and Why Do You Need It?